Are Cheap UV Cleansers Effective? And How Ours Differs

 That’s Not What Wolven Industries is Developing

-Our UV cleanser is a battery-powered handheld device that is more potent than other commercial devices found on the market while ensuring the operator’s maximum possible safety.
+Our UV cleanser, the uRay, is a battery-powered handheld device.
+It is more potent than other commercial devices found on the market and ensures the operator’s maximum possible safety.
 Below are some of the key features:

-- To ensure proper use, the device has a sensor that notifies its user if they move our UV cleanser too fast or too slow.
+To ensure proper use, the uRay has a sensor that notifies its user if they move it too fast or too slow.

-- To enhance the rate at which our UV cleaner destroys bacteria, viruses, and germs, we use a specially shaped reflective sheet behind the bulb that focuses 90% of the emitted UV light on the target surface, increasing the intensity of the radiation.
+To enhance the rate at which our UV cleaner destroys bacteria, viruses, and germs, we use a specially shaped reflective sheet behind the bulb.
+This reflective sheet focuses 90% of the emitted UV light on the target surface, increasing the intensity of the radiation.

 So, don’t get tempted by cheap UV cleansers.
 You get exactly or even less than what you pay for.
-If you use one the wrong way, you can fall victim to a sense of false security and contract a disease or get sick from using something you thought was disinfected correctly when, in actuality, it wasn’t.
+If you use one the wrong way, you can fall victim to a false sense of security.
+You can also contract a disease or get sick from using something you thought was disinfected correctly when, in actuality, it wasn’t.

-Wolven Industries has built the UV cleanser’s technology with passion and in direct response to the COVID crisis, as a lifestyle item and with a two-year warranty.
+Wolven Industries has built the UV cleanser’s technology with passion and in direct response to the COVID-19 crisis.
+It is a lifestyle item with a two-year warranty.
 That’s why it may seem like we’re behind, but we’re not.
 They are.

 Our competitors have no idea how technologically advanced our device is.
-So, we’re 100% not concerned about the product that they’re selling with vague and misleading advertising.
+So, we’re 100% not concerned about the cheap UV cleansers that they’re selling with vague and misleading advertising.